-The Neonatal Intensive Care Unit (NICU) in Kravis Children’s Hospital is a 46-bed, Level IV Regional Perinatal Center with the ability to care for the most complex patients and provide consultation to other neonatal units in the region.
+The Neonatal Intensive Care Unit (NICU) in Mount Sinai Kravis Children's Hospital is a 46-bed, Level IV Regional Perinatal Center with the ability to care for the most complex patients and provide consultation to other neonatal units in the region.

 What we do: Our neonatologists provide expert, comprehensive, family-centered care for more than 1,000 newborns each year.
 Infants under our care are born within the Mount Sinai Health System or are transferred from other neonatal units in the tri-state area.
 Our patients have medical or surgical problems including: